Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Introduction

 \section{Introduction}

-Intrinsic magnetic topological insulators are ideal for realizing exotic quantum states of matter such as axion insulator and quantum anomalous Hall at elevated temperatures.
-It has recently been proposed that MnBi$_2$Te$_4$ is the first example of an antiferromagnetic topological insulator\cite{otrokov2017highly,otrokov2018prediction} and has immediately triggered extensive theoretical and experimental studies on the bulk,thin film, and thin flakes.\cite{zhang2018topological,chen2019searching,otrokov2019unique,lee2018spin,vidal2019massive,gong2018experimental,cui2019transport,deng2019magnetic} As shown in the inset of Figure\,\ref{XRD-1}, the rhombohedral crystal structure of MnBi$_2$Te$_4$ can be viewed as inserting one additional Mn-Te layer into the quintuple-layers of Te-Bi-Te-Bi-Te in Bi$_2$Te$_3$.\cite{lee2013crystal} The antiferromagnetic order below 24\,K of Mn sublattice has been studied theoretically and experimentally.\cite{eremeev2017competing,otrokov2018prediction,yan2019crystal} Mn$^{2+}$ ions adopt a high-spin S=5/2 and order into an A-type antiferromagnetic structure with ferromagnetic hexagonal layers coupled antiferromagnetically along the \textit{c}-axis.
+Intrinsic magnetic topological insulators are ideal for realizing exotic quantum states of matter such as an axion insulator and the quantum anomalous Hall effect at elevated temperatures.
+It has recently been proposed that MnBi$_2$Te$_4$ is the first example of an antiferromagnetic topological insulator,\cite{otrokov2017highly,otrokov2018prediction} which has immediately triggered extensive theoretical and experimental studies on bulk,thin films, and thin flakes.\cite{zhang2018topological,chen2019searching,otrokov2019unique,lee2018spin,li2018intrinsic,vidal2019massive,gong2018experimental,cui2019transport,deng2019magnetic} As shown in the inset of Figure\,\ref{XRD-1}, the rhombohedral crystal structure of MnBi$_2$Te$_4$ can be viewed as inserting one Mn-Te layer into the quintuple-layers of Te-Bi-Te-Bi-Te in Bi$_2$Te$_3$.\cite{lee2013crystal} The antiferromagnetic order below 24\,K of the Mn sublattice has been studied theoretically and experimentally.\cite{eremeev2017competing,otrokov2018prediction,yan2019crystal} Mn$^{2+}$ ions adopt a high-spin $S=5/2$ and order into an A-type antiferromagnetic structure with ferromagnetic layers coupled antiferromagnetically along the \textit{c}-axis.
 An ordered moment of 4.04(13)$\mu_B$/Mn at 10\,K was found to align along the \textit{c}-axis by neutron diffraction.\cite{yan2019crystal} MnBi$_2$Te$_4$ is thus a unique natural heterostructure of magnetic layers intergrowing with layers of a topological insulator.
 It is worth mentioning that MnBi$_2$Te$_4$ inherits the van der Waals bonding inbetween the quintuple-layers in Bi$_2$Te$_3$.
 This feature facilitates the investigation of quantum phenomena in MnBi$_2$Te$_4$ flakes with reduced/controlled thickness employing the exfoliation techniques developed for two-dimensional materials.
-This is well illustrated by the most recent observation of field-induced quantized anomalous Hall effect in a MnBi$_2$Te$_4$ flake of 3-layer thick.\cite{deng2019magnetic}
+This is well illustrated by the recent observation of a field-induced quantized anomalous Hall effect\cite{deng2019magnetic} and quantum phase transition from axion insulator to Chern insulator in MnBi$_2$Te$_4$ flakes.\cite{liu2019quantum}